 Gary Fields : Biography

-Gary Fields has been an Ivy League teacher and professor for more than forty years.
-After receiving Bachelor's, Master’s, and Ph.D. degrees in economics from the University of Michigan, he became an assistant professor at Yale University at age 25 and an associate professor at age 29.
+Gary Fields is the John P. Windmuller Professor of International and Comparative Labor and Professor of Economics at Cornell University.
+He has been an Ivy League teacher and professor for more than forty years.
+After receiving Bachelor's, Master's, and Ph.D. degrees in economics from the University of Michigan, he became an assistant professor at Yale University at age 25 and an associate professor at age 29.
 Two years later, he took up a tenured professorship at Cornell University.
 At Cornell, he teaches and conducts research in labor economics, workplace management, and development economics in the university-wide Department of Economics and the ILR School.
-He has chaired ILR’s Department of Labor Economics three times and chaired ILR’s Department of International and Comparative Labor for eighteen years.
-He has received perfect teacher ratings in several Cornell University courses (5.0/5.0), has a perfect 5.0/5.0 rating on ratemyprofessors.com, and has twice received the General Mills Foundation Award for Exemplary Graduate Teaching.
+He has chaired ILR's Department of Labor Economics three times and chaired ILR's Department of International and Comparative Labor for eighteen years.
+He has received perfect teacher ratings in several Cornell University courses (5.0/5.0), has a perfect 5.0/5.0 rating on ratemyprofessors.com, and is a three-time recipient of the General Mills Foundation Award for Exemplary Graduate Teaching.

 Fields has published more than 150 books and articles.
 His books include Poverty, Inequality, and Development (Cambridge University Press), Retirement, Pensions, and Social Security (with Olivia Mitchell - MIT Press), Distribution and Development: A New Look at the Developing World (MIT Press and the Russell Sage Foundation), Pathways Out of Poverty (with Guy Pfeffermann - Kluwer Academic Publishers), Bottom-Line Management (Springer), and Working Hard, Working Poor (Oxford University Press).
 His articles have appeared in such professional journals as the American Economic Review, the Quarterly Journal of Economics, the Review of Economics and Statistics, Econometrica, Economica, Journal of Labor Economics, Journal of Human Resources, Journal of Development Economics, Journal of Public Economics, and Journal of Economic Inequality.